• Individual Investor

 Taking required minimum distributions

 With your retirement accounts, you will want to make sure you understand the required amount to withdraw from your account as well as the date your withdrawal must be completed by every year to avoid a 25% penalty from the IRS.
-In the year of your first Required Minimum Distribution (RMD) (the year you turn 73), you have until April 1 of the following year to withdraw it.
-After the first year you reach age 73, and for every year after, you must take your RMD by December 31.
+In the year of your first Required Minimum Distribution (RMD) (the year you turn 73 or 75, if born in 1960 or later), you have until April 1 of the following year to withdraw it.
+After the first year you reach age 73 or 75, and for every year after, you must take your RMD by December 31.

 The IRS has online resources that can help.
 IRS Publication 590-B covers IRA distributions including the RMD.
 Visit IRS.gov.